-Saying that Apple founders Jobs and Wozniak were smart guys is an understatement.
+Saying that these Apple founders were smart guys is an understatement.
 Aside from having some of the sharpest technical and user-centric design skills around, their minds worked differently.
 They were able to see problems and develop solutions unlike anyone else.
 Could they each have been successful on their own?
 Sure.
 But as a team, they were even greater.

 3 Ways to Know It’s Time to Bring in a UX Partner…